LogaGill489/Ball-Physics-Test/README.md

-Recreation of the 2007 game Peggle in made using the modern Visual Studio engine.
-Features a fully functional 2D-phyiscs engine made from scratch, a homescreen, a demo level, and a leaderboard displayed using txt files.
+Physics engine included in the ball.cs class.
+Main game screen runs the game using a few timers.
+Enjoy!